Lake Meredith, Texas, USA

 - Yellow Perch

-Lake Meredith TX Statistics & Helpful Links
+Lake Meredith Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed